Gabriella439/bench/README.md

 # Bench v1.0.0

 Think of this as a more powerful alternative to the `time` command.
-Use this command-line tool to benchmark a command using Haskell's @criterion@ library.
+Use this command-line tool to benchmark a command using Haskell's `criterion` library.

 Key features: